credential-handler/verifiable-credential-playground-test-suite/README.md

 # chapi-issuer-test-suite
-Test Suite for Issuers that implement the VC HTTP API and are looking to integrate into the CHAPI Playground.
+Test Suite for implementers of the VC-API that would like to integrate into the CHAPI Playground.

 ## Table of Contents